Table of Contents

 CERSAI registration procedure is fairly simple and can be completed by following a few steps.

-• To be able to complete the process, make sure you have an electronic signature or Central KYC Record Registry (CKYCRR).
-(This ensures timely work and is also safe during the pandemic era.)
+- To complete the process, make sure you have an electronic signature or Central KYC Record Registry (CKYCRR).
+(This ensures timely work and is safe during the pandemic.)

-• Print all the forms, cross-check info and get it signed by the authorized signatory.
+- Print all the forms, cross-check the info and get it signed by the authorised signatory.

-• Then these forms, along with the documents mentioned have to be sent to the CERSAI office.
+- Then these forms and the documents mentioned have to be sent to the CERSAI office.

 CERSAI Registration Fee